Potatoes are not high in histamine, but there are still some potential concerns with potatoes and histamines that you should consider.

 No, potatoes are considered a low-histamine food.

-Yes, potatoes are low in histamine and generally recommend to include in a low-histamine diet.
+Yes, potatoes are low in histamine and generally recommended to be included in a low-histamine diet.

 Yes, potato chips are considered low-histamine, but since potato chips are fried, they do have higher histamine levels.
 For example, a baked potato will have lower histamine levels than a potato chip.

-No, potato chips are a low histamine food, but because the chips are fried, they have a higher level of histamine compared to a baked or boiled potato.
+No, potato chips are a low-histamine food, but because the chips are fried, they have a higher level of histamine compared to baked or boiled potatoes.

 Yes, potatoes contain a low level of histamines.